Not a member but want to buy a copy? You'll need to create a free My APA account to purchase. Create account

-This article outlines why urban forestry is important and highlights some local regulatory approaches to tree preservation and propagation.
+This issue of Zoning Practice outlines why urban forestry is important and highlights some local regulatory approaches to tree preservation and propagation.

 About the Authors